v2sCollections/City-of-Dreams/README.md

 ## [READ](https://)

-- ⛔ It Is important that you\*\*READ \*\*the following Installation guide to fully understand everything clearly.
-- ⛔**DO NOT**use a pirated game.
+- ⛔**DO NOT **use a pirated game.
 It is against Nexus rules and is illegal and i will not provide any support.

 ## [Updating Collection](https://)[   ](https://)